joshmeranda/undo/undos/README.md

 simply expand the list value: ``"LIST = `$LIST...`"``.
 Another equivalent option is to leverage the [`join` command expression](#joinlist-delimiter).

+Due to the expansion logic of string expansion expressions, it is preferable to use [string literals](#string-expansion-expressions) wherever possible to avoid unnecessary processing.

 ### Conditional Expressions
 Conditional expressions can be used to check the state of the environment.
 These will primarily be used in [ternary expression](#ternary-expressions), and evaluate to boolean `true` or `false`.
 They cannot be used on their own